michaelrsweet/htmldoc/README.txt

         http://www.easysw.com/htmldoc/

-    Commercial support is provided by Easy Software Products;
+    Commercial support is provided by Easy Software Products.
+    Submit commercial support requests using the form at:

+	http://www.easysw.com/support.php

-    send commercial support requests to the following email
+    or to the following email address:
-    address:

         htmldoc-support@easysw.com

-    or use the form at the following page:

-	http://www.easysw.com/support.php

 REQUIREMENTS